The Zen Nomad: The Path to Peace

-With its roots in Zen Buddhism, The Zen Nomad is the travel memoir of one man’s 4-year self-exploration journey across 40 countries in search of purpose and meaning through the encounters and wisdom shared by everyday people he meets along the way.
+With its roots in Zen Buddhism, The Zen Nomad is the travel memoir of one man’s 4-year self-exploration journey across 40 countries in search of purpose and meaning in his own life through encounters and wisdom shared by everyday people he meets along the way.

-What started out as a simple journal of anecdotes, lessons and wisdom from the people Daniel met on his journey, turned into an enquiry into the human experience and a quest to transform his own life through travel.
+What started out as a simple journal of anecdotes, lessons and wisdom from the people Daniel met on his journey, turned into an enquiry into the human experience and a quest to transform his own life as he journeyed around the world.

-What makes this story unique is the fact that Daniel didn’t seek wisdom from gurus, but instead ordinary people he encountered while hitchhiking and Couchsurfing across 4 continents.
+What makes this story unique is the fact that Daniel didn’t seek wisdom from gurus, but instead ordinary people he encountered while hitchhiking and Couchsurfing his way across 4 continents.

-From Mormons to ex-convicts to nudists, Daniel met all kinds of different people, asking them questions about their lives, dreams as well as fundamental themes such as mindset, happiness, and fear, in what encouraged him to look inwards and start changing his own life.
+From Mormons to ex-convicts to nudists, Daniel met and interviewed all kinds of different people, asking them questions about their lives, dreams as well as themes such as happiness, regret and fear, in what encouraged him to look inwards and make some big changes to his own life.

-Are you confused, unhappy or at a crossroads in life and in search of a better life?
+Are you confused, unhappy or at a crossroads in life and seeking change?

 If you’ve answered yes to these questions, this book is for you.